richysix/zmp-network/docs/README.md

 | zmp_ph198 | zmp_ph198_A2 | sib       |

 - Counts file: A tab-separated file, in which rows represent genes and columns are counts for samples.
+The counts file can be *gzipped* to save space.
   - GeneID
   - Gene Name.
 Optional
   - Sample count columns.
 Column names should be “<sample_name> count”